-To provide a system that will enhance patient care by promoting uniform standards for fellowship training and educational programs in the following ophthalmic subspecialties: cornea, external disease & refractive surgery; glaucoma; neuro-ophthalmology; pathology/ocular oncology; pediatric ophthalmology; surgical retina and uveitis.
+To provide a system that will enhance patient care by promoting uniform standards for fellowship training and educational programs in the following ophthalmic subspecialties: cornea, external disease & refractive surgery; glaucoma; medical retina, neuro-ophthalmology; pathology/ocular oncology; pediatric ophthalmology; surgical retina and uveitis.
 The goals are accomplished by the following objectives:

 - Create standards for the participating subspecialties in establishing program requirements.